 ✓Stress Relief Supplements See Amazon.com for best selection and value

-Alarmingly, cortisol kills existing brain cells by literally stimulating them to death.
-(7)
+Alarmingly, high levels of cortisol can kill brain cells by literally stimulating them to death.
+(10)

-It also reduces the number of new brain cells being created by decreasing the production of brain-derived neurotrophic factor (BDNF) — a protein that’s integral in stimulating new brain cell formation.
+It also reduces the number of new brain cells being created by decreasing the production of brain-derived neurotrophic factor (BDNF), a protein that stimulates new brain cell formation.

 How to Balance Norepinephrine Levels Naturally

 You can make major strides in reducing your cortisol level by eating a healthy diet based on whole, unprocessed foods.